 Existing law requires that a Cal Grant C award be utilized only for occupational or technical training in a course of not less than 4 months.
-Existing law also requires that the maximum award amount and the total amount of funding for the Cal Grant C awards be determined each year in the annual Budget Act.
+Existing law also requires that the maximum award

 Effective commencing with the fall term or semester of the 2020-21 academic year, this bill would require the commission to establish an application deadline of September 2 of an academic year for students to apply for a Cal Grant C award for that academic year.